pravega/pravega/documentation/src/docs/retention.md

 #### Need

 Size and time based retention policies are suitable for applications that need to store data over the longer term (archival).
-In some scenarios, however, streaming data is transient (short lived), or storage space is at a premium; consequently, reclaiming storage space as soon as applications no longer need the data is highly desirable in such scenarios.
+In some scenarios, however, streaming data is transient (short-lived), or storage space is at a premium; consequently, reclaiming storage space as soon as applications no longer need the data is highly desirable in such scenarios.
 Use cases that require such space reclamation include but are not limited to the following:
-1. A message queue - When using a Pravega Stream as a message queue, events in the queue can be deleted post consumption by all subscribers.
+1. A message queue - When using a Pravega Stream as a message queue, events in the queue can be deleted after consumption by all subscribers.
 2. Deployments with limited storage capacity - The storage available on small-footprint environments like edge devices (gateways) is typically constrained.
 Once data is no longer needed, perhaps because it has moved out of the edge to a core data center or to the cloud, it can be deleted to create space for more incoming data.

 #### Terminology
 - Subscriber Reader Group - A Subscriber Reader Group is a Reader Group whose read positions are considered for computing the truncation point for a Stream with Consumption Based Retention.
 When such a Subscribing Reader Group goes down, the system will truncate the Stream based on last published position of this Reader Group and will not truncate any data _not_ read by this Reader Group.
 - Non-Subscriber Reader Group - A Non-Subscriber Reader Group (default) is the one that wants to read from a Stream, but does not want the consumption to impact Stream truncation.
-When this Reader Group goes down and comes back up, it may have lost some messages in the queue because those were deleted while it was away.
+When this Reader Group goes down and comes back up, it may have lost some messages in the Stream because those were deleted while it was away.
 - Stream-Cut - A StreamCut represents a consistent position in the Stream.
 It contains a set of Segment and offset pairs for a single Stream which represents the complete keyspace at a given point in time.
 The offset always points to the event boundary and hence there will be no offset pointing to an incomplete Event.
 - Checkpoint - A system event that causes all Readers in a Reader Group to persist their current read positions to State Synchronizer.
 A Checkpoint is necessary for a Reader Group to be able to resume reading from the Stream after it goes down.
 With Event Stream Reader, check-pointing is also a prerequisite for assignment of unassigned segments in the Stream.
 For a Reader Group, checkpoints can be generated automatically or explicitly on user request.
 Automated check-pointing is enabled by default.
 The lastCheckpoint is stored in ReaderGroupState.